Japan storm death toll rises to 25, more missing

-TOKYO Japan's death toll from tropical depression Talas, earlier downgraded from a tropical storm, has risen to 25 with 52 missing, the government said Monday, as torrential rain pounded the west of the country at the weekend, triggering mudslides and bursting river banks.
+TOKYO, Sept 5 Japan's death toll from tropical depression Talas, earlier downgraded from a tropical storm, has risen to 25 with 52 missing, the government said on Monday, as torrential rain pounded the west of the country at the weekend, triggering mudslides and bursting river banks.

-Talas, which cut through Japan's main island Saturday and Sunday, was off the country's western coast as of 8:00 p.m.
-EDT, heading northeast, the Japan Meteorological Agency (JMA) said.
+Talas, which cut through Japan's main island on Saturday and Sunday, was off the country's western coast as of 9:00 a.m.(0000 GMT), heading northeast, the Japan Meteorological Agency (JMA) said.

 There were no reports of major disruption to factory operations and Tokyo Electric Power Co said its tsunami-crippled Fukushima Daiichi nuclear power plant, located in eastern Japan, has not been affected by the storm.